NetworkBlockDevice/nbd/doc/proto.md

 * `NBD_CMD_TRIM` (4)

-    A hint to the server that the data defined by len and offset is no longer needed.
-A server MAY discard len bytes starting at offset, but is not required to.
+    A hint to the server that the data defined by length and offset is no longer needed.
+A server MAY discard *length* bytes starting at offset, but is not required to; and MAY round *offset* up and *length* down to meet internal alignment constraints so that only a portion of the client's request is actually discarded.
+The client SHOULD NOT request a trim length of 0; the behavior of a server on such a request is unspecified although the server SHOULD NOT disconnect.

     After issuing this command, a client MUST NOT make any assumptions about the contents of the export affected by this command, until